GIScience/gis-training-resource-center/content/Module_9/en_qgis_module_9_public_health_ex_9.md

    - **Output column prefix:** `pop_total_`
    - **Statistics ot calculate:** `Sum`
    - **Output file name:** `pop_total_adm2`

+Then, run an “Intersection” between the district boundaries with the total population information, and the service-area polygon.
+This step splits the single accessibility area into separate pieces that align with the district boundaries.

 2. In the **Processing Toolbox**, search for the tool **Intersection** and open it.
    - **Input layer:** `pop_total_adm2`
    - **Overlay layer:** `access_vaccination_points`
    - **Output file name:** `adms_access_vaccination_points`
    - Then run the algorithm.
 The output will be the access-to-vaccination geometry with the district information added.
 In other words, the single access area is split into multiple parts where it intersects district boundaries, assigning each portion to the corresponding district.

+With these intersected geometries, we can then calculate how many people fall within the 2-hour access zone across all districts, providing an estimate of district-level population coverage for vaccination services.

 3. In the **Processing Toolbox**, now search again for the tool **Zonal Statistics** and open it.
    - **Raster layer:** `tcd_pop_2025_CN_100m_R2025A_v1.tif`
    - **Vector layer containing zones:** `adms_access_vaccination_points`